User Guide

 -

-refers to the index number shown in the displayed room list. - At least one of the optional fields must be provided.
+INDEXrefers to the index number shown in the displayed room list. - At least one of the optional fields must be provided.

 - Existing values will be updated to the input values.